wsaihopfsg/vos-scripting-how-to/intro/Advanced/SolnSwitch/SolnSwitch.rst

 .. |pass7| image:: /intro/Advanced/SolnSwitch/pass7.jpg

 .. note::
-  There is a slight delay during the OCR due to solution Switching
+  There is a artificially inserted delay by placing ``chanegSolution`` within the ``Periodic: 200ms`` function.
+You may choose a custom periodic function with a shorter interval to reduce this delay.

 .. warning::
   The statistics are reset.
-You will have to make use of ``persistent variables`` to store the run statistics
+You will have to make use of ``persistent variables`` to store the run statistics. //todo confirm this is really possible?

 .. tip::
   #multiple #solutions #switching #OCR #scale-invariant #roi #retrigger